kanboard/documentation/source/plugins/hooks.rst

     });

 This call is usually defined in the ``initialize()`` method.
-The first argument is name of the hook and the second argument is the template name.
+The first argument is the name of the hook and the second argument is the template name.

 Template names prefixed with the plugin name and colon indicate the